Nuestra Señora de los Remedios

 About the Project

-In response to a City of St. Augustine Public Works project, the Archaeology Program is currently investigating within the footprint of the first parish church in St. Augustine, Nuestra Señora de los Remedios (Our Lady of Remedies).
+In response to a City of St. Augustine Public Works project, the Archaeology Program conducted investigations within the footprint of the first parish church in St. Augustine, Nuestra Señora de los Remedios (Our Lady of Remedies).
 The wooden church was established in 1574 and originally spanned from Aviles Street almost to Avenida Menendez (as the streets are called today), and it was approximately 50 feet wide.
 It was Catholic tradition to bury parishioners beneath the floor of the church, and that practice continued during its 128-year use.
 The church underwent multiple rebuilding episodes following an attack from Sir Francis Drake in 1586 and a hurricane in 1599.
 During the British siege of St. Augustine in 1702, the church was destroyed for the last time.
 Eventually, urban sprawl of downtown encompassed the area and the church was forgotten.

 Artist Illustration by E. Gordon